j-nagar/recipes-and-ratings-analysis/README.md

 | 20-29              |        720.483 |               20.7042 |         65.8122 |        55.4133 |       86.0834 |           57.2432 |
 | 30-39              |       1342.26  |               36.3148 |         99.7037 |       147.667  |      162.593  |          122.648  |

 This pivot table displays nutritional information for different ranges of ingredient counts.
 The data is filtered to include only recipes with 40 or fewer ingredients and is grouped into intervals of 10 ingredients.
 From the pivot table, we observe that recipes with more ingredients generally have higher average calorie counts and nutritional values.
-This allows us to identify which recipes are typically healthier, based on their lower calorie content.
+This allows us to identify which recipes are typically healthier, based on their lower calorie content and higher nutritional value.

 ### Imputation